 The Cavachon is a designer breed that inherits genetic material from both parents – the Cavalier King Charles Spaniel and the Bichon Frise.

-The Cavachon has a long and silky coat like that of the Cavalier King Charles Spaniel, but like the Bichon, there is a slight wave or “kink” to the hair.
+The Cavachon has a long and silky coat like the Cavalier King Charles Spaniel, but like the Bichon, there is a slight wave or “kink” to the hair.
 Like many breeds with human hair-like coats, the Cavachon sheds minimally year-round, which means that at any one time, there is less dog hair and fewer skin cells throughout the house to irritate allergies.

 Low Shedding Vs. Hypoallergenic